paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 For each technology, the possible {term}`failure mechanisms <Failure mechanism>` which can occur on the components should be listed.

-The following table provides the most common {term}`failure mechanisms <Failure mechanism>` of EEE components submitted to wear-out.
+The following table provides the most common {term}`failure mechanisms <Failure mechanism>` of {term}`EEE` components submitted to wear-out.
 The {term}`failure mechanisms <Failure mechanism>` of active components are taken from the standard.
 For {term}`failure mechanisms <Failure mechanism>` of passive components, the publications and documents are not so consistent.
 Information can be found in book {cite:t}`eee-robusteness-validation-knowledge-matrix` or in the robustness matrix.
-The following table lists the main {term}`failure mechanisms <Failure mechanism>` of EEE components listed in the EPPL which can be affected by wear-out.
-This matrix is not exhaustive, it indicates some main failures mechanisms which can lead to wear-out of EEE components, but other {term}`failure mechanisms <Failure mechanism>` can occur.
+The following table lists the main {term}`failure mechanisms <Failure mechanism>` of {term}`EEE` components listed in the {term}`EPPL` which can be affected by wear-out.
+This matrix is not exhaustive, it indicates some main failures mechanisms which can lead to wear-out of {term}`EEE` components, but other {term}`failure mechanisms <Failure mechanism>` can occur.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee-table4-201')" placeholder="Search table...">